My name is Cyryl and I hope you’re having a great day !

 I like testing, I taught various aspects of TDD in an apprenticeship course.

-Core services team lead at Form3, May 2019 - now
+Head of Core Engineering at Form3, May 2019 - now

 Software Engineer at balena, October 2018 - May 2019

 I worked remotely on Rust crates compiled into NPM packages through the power of WASM.
 As all of the above is on the bleeding edge - I find, report and fix bugs throughout the ecosystem.

 Software Craftsman (Consultant) at Codurance, January 2017 - October 2018

 Helping client teams grow - working within software teams and teaching technical concepts as well as improving the process.
 Running workshops (e.g. Legacy Code Retreat, advanced git, TDD).
 Running Rust pairing sessions and intro to Rust workshops.
 Facilitating open-space conferences.
 Teaching at the apprenticeship programme.